 Helmets For Kids is an organization created by Mike Heikes to provide kids with bicycle helmets to help prevent brain injuries.
-Mike Heikes is Brain Injury Survivor himself and five-time cross-country bicyclist.
-Since the program was started in 1999, Mike has fitted and given away over 10,000 bicycle helmets to kids all across the country – most of them in Minnesota and North Dakota.
-Mike also speaks in schools, churches and organizations to tell everyone his story and how they can prevent a serious brain injury like his.
+Mike Heikes is a Brain Injury Survivor himself and five-time cross-country bicyclist.
+Since the program was started in 1999, Mike has fitted and given away over 19,000 bicycle helmets to kids all across the country – most of them in Minnesota and North Dakota, although they have been shipped all over the United States.
+Mike also speaks in schools, churches, and organizations to tell everyone his story and how they can prevent a serious brain injury like his.

 In Being A Brain Injury Survivor is an autobiography about one man’s journey from a severe brain injury to becoming a cross-country bicyclist and bicycle helmet advocate.

 The Daily Journal August 9, 2013